Azure/Copilot-For-Security/Plugins/Community Based Plugins/Readme.md

 ![Copilot for Security Overview](https://github.com/Azure/Copilot-For-Security/blob/main/Images/ic_fluent_copilot_64_64%402x.png)

+# Disclaimer
+- The plugins mentioned above were developed by the Community for Microsoft Security Copilot through contribtions.
+It's important to note that these plugins might not be entirely comprehensive or fully encapsulate the capabilities of third-party tools.
+For those interested in exploring a wider range of functionalities, access to both Vendor and Microsoft Published Plugins for Microsoft Copilot for Security proceed here: [**Published Plugins**](https://github.com/Azure/Copilot-For-Security/tree/main/Plugins/Published%20Plugins)

 ## Responsible AI Publishing Requirements for 3P Plugins for Microsoft Copilot for Security

 #### Responsible AI Publishing Requirements for 3P Plugins to GitHub: